 The volume of streamflow which enters and leaves the NMMA is not well understood.
 The TG continues to analyze where it might be appropriate to install temporary or permanent stream gauging sites to determine the volume of water that percolates beneath streams in the NMMA.
-San Luis Obispo County is in the process of installing a stream gauge on Los Berros Creek that will be useful in this analysis (see Section 3.1.5 Streamflow).
+San Luis Obispo

+County has installed a stream gauge on Los Berros Creek that will be useful in this analysis (see Section 3.1.5 Streamflow).